valentinbreiz/PS4-Linux-Loader/README.md

 ## To do:

-- Port other PS4 models.
-- Clean code.
+- Port MN864729 transmitter in Linux for a working video output on newer PS4.

 ## Credits and links
 Thanks to 2much4u, Darbnes and jiangwei.